‘Teen Mom 2’ Jenelle Evans Shares New Photo Of Baby Girl

 During recent episodes of Teen Mom 2 Season 7B, Jenelle Evans has been seen denying she is expecting a child, despite the mounting evidence — and her own mother’s prediction, and last year, she did the same thing with fans.
 Although there were rumors claiming Jenelle Evans was pregnant in late spring of last year, the reality star didn’t come clean about her pregnancy until August 2016, weeks after a police report revealed she was at least 10 weeks pregnant.

-In her confirmation post on Instagram, Jenelle Evans revealed she and David Eason would welcome their first child in January 2017, about 5 months after her baby news was shared.
+In her confirmation post on Instagram, Jenelle Evans revealed she and David Eason would welcome their first child in January 2017, about five months after her baby news was shared.
 She also revealed her sizable baby bump, which was outfitted in a flowing dress.

 “Time to introduce the world to our baby girl soon, Ensley Jolie Eason.
 She will be arriving Jan.
 28th.
 We couldn’t be any happier!” she wrote with her baby bump photo, which also included David Eason.

-While Jenelle Evans said just months prior to her baby reveal that she and Eason were taking things slow and not looking to expand their family or get married, they have since had a major change of heart and after welcoming daughter Ensley, they have become engaged.
+While Jenelle Evans said just months before her baby reveal that she and Eason were taking things slow and not looking to expand their family or get married, they have since had a major change of heart and after welcoming daughter Ensley, they have become engaged.

 “We’ve decided on forever!”
 Jenelle Evans told fans over the weekend, along with the photo below.